emoriarty/job-queue-engine-comparison/README.md

-# DB-based Queuing Backend Benchmarks
+# DB-backed Background Processing Frameworks Benchmarks

-This repository contains the code used to benchmark the most popular **database-backed job runners** in the Ruby (and Rails) ecosystem—excluding the more common Redis-based alternatives like Sidekiq.
+This repository contains the code used to benchmark the most popular database-backed background processing frameworks in the Ruby (and Rails) ecosystem, and compares their performance with Sidekiq, the widely used Redis-based solution.

 The libraries under evaluation are: